spruceid/orbit-manifest/README.md

-# Tezos Profiles Smart Contract Registry
+# Tezos Orbit Manifest Contract

-This smart-contract is a registry of personal claims (meaning every user has to originate it).
+This smart-contract is an implementation of a Kepler Orbit Manifest using the Tezos blockchain.
+As such, it provides a decentralised root of control over a [Kepler Orbit's](https://github.com/spruceid/kepler) authorization policy.

 ## Local Environment
 Requires [Docker](https://www.docker.com/get-started).

 For development purposes, a full-fledged local environment is provided.
-It contains a sandbox Tezos node, better-call.dev API, and the likes.
+It contains a sandbox Tezos node, TzKT API, and the likes.
 To use it:
 ```bash
 docker-compose -f bcd-sandbox.yml up -d
 ```